A 2-dimensional torsion theory on symmetric monoidal categories: Purely monoidal categories

 \item We now introduce a symmetric monoidal structure on $\PF M$ and observe that $\prj M$ is a symmetric monoidal functor. \begin{itemize} \item The tensor product of objects is the same as in $\cat M$. \item Given two arrows $[A,f]\colon X\to Y$ and $[A',f']\colon X'\to Y'$ in $\PF M$, their tensor product is given by $[A\ten A', g]$, where $g$ is the following composition of maps in $\cat M$.

 (We recall that $b$ is the symmetry, and the unnamed winding arrows are compositions of the appropriate components of the associator of $\cat M$.) \item The associator, the unitors and the braiding of $\PF M$ are just the image under $\prj M$ of the corresponding maps of $\cat M$. \end{itemize} With this additional structure, we have made $\PF M$ into a symmetric monoidal category.
-The symmetry of $\cat M$ (and not just the braiding) is used to prove the naturality of the braiding of $\PF M$. \item Now we just need to check that $\PF M$ is pure.
-We use a property that we state and prove separately in \cref{pure-iso} below, as we will need it again later.
+The symmetry of $\cat M$ (and not just the braiding) is used to prove the naturality of the braiding of $\PF M$. \item We now need to check that $\PF M$ is pure.
+We use a property that we state and prove separately in \cref{pure-iso} below, as it will be needed again later.

 In order to verify that $\PF M$ is pure we prove condition \ref{Pure-id} of \cref{Pure-eqdef}.
 Consider a weakly invertible object $A$ of $\cat M$.
 Then $[A,\ell_A^{-1}]$ is a morphism from $A$ to $I$ in $\PF M$, and it is also an isomorphism by \cref{pure-iso} (we recall that $\ell$ is the left unitor).